ground-creative/easy-mcp-github-tools-python/README.md

 ## Authentication

-This application uses github oauth service to authenticate the user.
+This application uses GitHub oAuth service to authenticate the user.

 How To Authenticate: